 The REFLECTIONS service evaluation will describe & explore the experiences of doctors and patients of having to change from the usual routine of face-to-face meetings, to either telephone or video consultations.

 SHORE-C researchers will interview consultant oncologists (approx. n=12) and a sample of patients (n=24) treated through the Sussex Cancer Centre.
 The work is being conducted over a 6-month period.
-It has ethical approval, opened to recruitment on 05/10/20.
+It has ethical approval and opened to recruitment on 05/10/20.

 The evaluation aims to highlight the benefits and challenges of remote consultations from the perspectives of oncologists and patients.
 Its findings will be used to identify areas that could be improved and positive elements that may be capitalised on to ensure consultations in the future get maximum benefit from alternative ways of working.